Cybersex trafficking: East Asia

-Cybersex trafficking occurred in the 2018–2020 Nth room case in South Korea.
+Cybersex trafficking occurred in the 2018–2020 Nth room case in South Korea, which was first discovered in 2019 by Park Jihyun.
 In March 2020, South Korean news agencies reported some details about Nth room case: in crypto-messaging apps such as Telegram and Discord, "at least 74 women and 16 minors performed "sex shows" online for global audience of thousands who paid for cryptocurrency".
 The victims were manipulated and tortured by viewers and were referred to as slaves.
 This case is related to the widespread availability and expansion of spy cameras (often referred to as "Molka") in South Korea.

-North Korean women and girls have been subjected to penetrative vaginal and anal rape, groping, and forced masturbation in 'online rape dens' in China.

 In the trade for female North Koreans, cybersex trafficking is the small but rapidly growing element.
 Girls as young as 9 years old were abused and exploited in "sex shows" that are broadcast live online to a paying audience, many of them are believed to be Korean men.

-According to Korea Future Initiative 2019, an estimated 60 percent of North Korean female refugees in China are trafficked into the sex trade, of these, about 15 percent is sold into cybersex dens for exploitation by a global online audiences.
+According to Korea Future Initiative 2019, an estimated 60 percent of North Korean female refugees in China are trafficked into the sex trade.
+Of these, about 15 percent are sold into cybersex dens for exploitation by global online audiences.
 China's crackdown on undocumented North Koreans in July 2017 and a developing cybersex industry have fueled the rapid expansion of cybersex dens.

 Cybersex trafficking is thought to be extremely lucrative.
-According to primary research, helpers experiences, and survivors testimonies, live streamed videos of cybersex featuring North Korean girls ages 9–14 can cost $60-$110, while videos featuring North Korean girls and women ages 17–24 can cost up to $90.
+According to primary research, helpers experiences, and survivors testimonies, live streamed videos of cybersex abuse featuring North Korean girls ages 9–14 can cost $60-$110, while videos featuring North Korean girls and women ages 17–24 can cost up to $90.
 Offenders are believed to manipulate victims by the means of drugs and violence (physical and sexual).
 In investigation conducted from February to September 2018, South Korean websites have been discovered to promote North Korean cybersex and pornography, even in the form of "pop-up" advertisements.
-The high demand of North Korean cybersex victims is largely driven by South Korean man high involvement in searching Korean-language pornography.
-In South Korea, compared to the penalties made for production and distribution of child sexual abuse imagery, the penalties for those who possess images of child porn are far below international standards.
+The high demand of North Korean cybersex victims is largely driven by South Korean men's high involvement in searching Korean-language pornography.
+In South Korea, compared to the penalties for production and distribution of child sexual abuse imagery, the penalties for those who possess images of child porn are far below international standards.